Generic Name: albuterol (al-BUE-ter-ol)

 - Do not stop using albuterol aerosol without checking with your doctor.

 - If you miss a dose of albuterol aerosol and you are using it regularly, use it as soon as possible.
-If several hours have passed or if it is nearing time for the next dose, do not double the dose to catch up, unless advised by your health care provider.
+If it is nearing time for the next dose, do not double the dose to catch up, unless advised by your health care provider.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use albuterol aerosol.